-Damage or Loss: A security deposit is required.
-Students are liable for any damage and/or loss to their rooms and furnishings.
+Damage or Loss: Students are liable for any damage and/or loss to their rooms and furnishings.
 Unoccupied rooms should be kept locked.
 All students are responsible for keeping common areas presentable at all times.
 The removal of any common area furniture or equipment is forbidden.